Your grief over the absence is the fingerprint of the presence.

 PSALM 13:1

-Every single one of those stories is a lie.
-Not a half-truth.
-A lie.
-And here is how I know: Scripture never — not once — makes the presence of feelings the evidence of salvation.
-The markers of genuine faith are perseverance, obedience (however imperfect), love for the brethren, and confession of sin.
-Goosebumps during worship are not on that list.
-Those are weather, not climate.
-And weather changes.
+But the numbness whispers its own interpretation: You are not really saved.
+Your faith was emotion, and the emotion is gone.
+You sinned one too many times and He has quietly withdrawn.
+Every one of those stories is a lie, and here is how you know.
+Scripture never once makes feeling the evidence of salvation.
+The marks of genuine faith are perseverance, obedience however imperfect, love for the brethren, confession of sin.
+Goosebumps are not on the list.

 The Sovereignty You Need Right Now